Shubhang1234/MixedSIgnal_Hackathon/README.md

 16) [Acknowledgements](https://github.com/Shubhang1234/MixedSIgnal_Hackathon/blob/main/README.md#acknowledgements-) <br />
 17) [References](https://github.com/Shubhang1234/MixedSIgnal_Hackathon/blob/main/README.md#references-) <br />
 ## Abstract <br />
-Counters are digital circuits widely used in various applications like counting, frequency divisions, memory increment in the registers, etc. In this abstract, the design of a 3-bit up counter with synchronus reset is described where the reset is buffered using a CMOS inverter buffer for better performance. <br />
+Counters are digital circuits widely used in various applications like counting, frequency divisions, memory increment in the registers, etc. In this project, the design of a 3-bit up counter with synchronus reset is described where the reset is buffered using a CMOS inverter buffer for better performance. <br />
 ## Reference Circuit Diagram
 The refrence circuit diagram along with the abstraction is depicted in Fig 1. <br />
 ![image](https://user-images.githubusercontent.com/56774313/194713380-29f288a4-40c4-4b46-a143-949709ed1b33.png)